Single skating: Competition segments

-Short program
+Short program (SP)

-The short program is the first segment of single skating, pair skating, and synchronized skating in international competitions, including all ISU championships.
+The short program is the first segment of single skating, pair skating, and synchronized skating in all ISU championships, the Olympic Winter Games, the Winter Youth Olympic Games, and for junior and senior level skaters, all ISU Grand Prix events and finals.
 The short program must be skated before the free skate, the second component in competitions.
 The short program lasts, for both senior and junior singles and pairs, two minutes and 40 seconds.
-Music with lyrics has been allowed in single skating and in all disciplines since the 2014–2015 season.
+It was introduced for the first time at the World Championships in 1973 and at the European Championships in 1974.
 Nathan Chen from the United States holds the highest single men's short program score of 113.97 points, which he earned at the 2022 Beijing Olympics.
 Russian skater Kamila Valieva holds the highest single women's short program score of 90.45 points, which she earned at the 2022 European Figure Skating Championship in Tallinn, Estonia.

-Both male and female senior single skaters must perform seven elements in their short program.
-They both must include a double or triple Axel; one triple jump; a jump combination consisting of either a double jump and a triple jump, or two triple jumps; a spin combination with just one change of foot; and a step sequence using the entire ice surface.
-Additionally, men may substitute the one triple jump for a quadruple jump; have a quadruple jump as part of their jump combination; and must also have a camel spin or sit spin with just one change of foot.
-Women must also have either a layback or sideways leaning spin or a sit or camel spin without a change of foot.
-Junior single skaters also have seven required elements.
-Junior men and women single skaters are not allowed to perform quadruple jumps in their short programs, and junior women single skaters cannot include triple Axels in both their short and free skating programs.
+Men must perform seven elements in their short program, and must include a double or triple Axel jump, one triple or quadruple jump, a "jump combination consisting of a double jump and a triple jump or two triple jumps or a quadruple jump and a double jump or a triple jump", one flying spin, camel spin or sit spin with just one change of foot, a spin combination with just one change of foot, and a step sequence using the entire ice surface.
+Women must perform six elements, and must include a double or triple Axel, one triple jump, a "jump combination consisting of a double jump and a triple jump or two triple jumps", either a layback/sideways leaning spin or a sit or camel spin without a change of foot, a spin combination with just one change of foot, and a step sequence using the entire ice surface.
+Junior single skaters also have seven required elements, which can be performed in any sequence, and comprise three groups that last over three seasons.
+Quintuple jumps are not allowed in the short program.